Jaiparmar940/ME490-Final-Project/README.md

 - `scripts/run_*`: thin orchestration wrappers to simplify reproducible CLI execution.

 With dependencies installed and `MP_API_KEY` provided, running `python scripts/run_full_pipeline.py` will regenerate every artifact and quantify how close composition + symmetry descriptors can get to high-fidelity elastic modulus predictions without explicit structural models.

+---

+### AI-Assisted Development Attribution

+This project utilized AI-assisted code generation through Cursor (an AI-powered code editor) to accelerate development.
+All Python source files in this repository were created by prompting Cursor with specific requirements, and each file includes header comments documenting the prompt used to generate it.

+**Key Points:**
+- **Code Generation**: All source code files were generated using Cursor AI based on detailed prompts describing the desired functionality
+- **Design Decisions**: All design choices (feature engineering strategies, model architectures, hyperparameter grids, preprocessing approaches) were made by Jay Parmar
+- **Hyperparameter Tuning**: Model hyperparameter tuning and selection was performed by Jay Parmar
+- **Code Review & Validation**: All AI-generated code was reviewed, tested, and validated to ensure correctness and alignment with project requirements
+- **Transparency**: Each Python file contains header comments indicating it was created via Cursor prompting, with the specific prompt documented

+The use of AI-assisted development tools significantly accelerated the implementation timeline while maintaining full control over design decisions and ensuring code quality through thorough review and testing.